Li Li

 S706

-Li Li is the Area Head of Neuroscience at NYU Shanghai, a Professor of Neural Science and Psychology at NYU Shanghai and Global Network Professor at NYU.
+Li Li is the Area Head of Neuroscience and a Professor of Neural Science and Psychology at NYU Shanghai.
+She is also a Global Network Professor at the Center for Neural Science at NYU.
 Prior to joining NYU Shanghai, she was Associate Professor of Psychology at The University of Hong Kong.
 Li obtained her PhD in Cognitive Science from Brown University (Providence, RI, US), and a BS in Psychology from Peking University (Beijng, China).
 After a postdoctoral fellowship at the Schepens Eye Research Institute and the Department of Ophthalmology at Harvard Medical School (Boston, MA, US), she worked as a senior research associate in the Human Systems Integration Division at NASA Ames Research Center (Moffett field, CA, US) before moving back to Asia.
 Professor Li serves as Action Editor for Perception and i-Perception (Sage), eNeuro (Society for Neuroscience), and is on the Editorial Board of Displays (Elsevier).

 Select Publications